Package 'season'

 Value

-date (day and month for daily) or fractional month (for monthly) or fractional of the 24-hour clock (for hourly).
+the date (day and month for "daily"), fractional month (for "monthly"), or fraction of the 24-hour clock (for "hourly").

 Author(s)